Google business profile optimization: how to do it in 2024 [13 ranking steps]

 Additionally, completing this section also adds value to your profile and will help you rank for more relevant searches.

-All categories of small- to medium-sized businesses, except for a few verticals are eligible to showcase their products or services.
+All categories of small- to medium-sized businesses, except for a few verticals, are eligible to showcase their products or services.
 Larger businesses can add products through Local Inventory Ads.

 When you add products and services, include the name, photos, clear description, and price when applicable.
 This information helps Google understand what your business is about.
-Apart from that, Google may also link your product and service to relevant services from your business category.
+Apart from that, Google may also link your product and service to relevant services in your business category.